-No Tickets for Women in the COVID-19 Race?
-A Study on Manuscript Submissions and Reviews in 2347 Elsevier Journals during the Pandemic
+Only Second-Class Tickets for Women in the COVID-19 Race.
+A Study on Manuscript Submissions and Reviews in 2329 Elsevier Journals

 Date Written: October 16, 2020

-During the early months of the COVID-19 pandemic, the submission rate to scholarly journals increased abnormally (e.g., more than 90% in health & medicine Elsevier journals).
-Given that most academics have been forced to work from home, the competing demands for home-schooling, child and other care duties might have penalised the scientific productivity of women.
-To test this hypothesis, we looked at submitted manuscripts and peer review activities for all Elsevier journals between February and May 2018-2020, including data on almost 6 million academics.
-Results showed that women submitted proportionally fewer manuscripts than men during the COVID-19 lockdown months.
-This deficit was especially pronounced among women in more advanced stages of their career.
-The rate of the peer-review invitation acceptance showed a less pronounced gender pattern, with the exception of health & medicine, where women were also less keen to accept reviewing.
-Our findings indicate that the pandemic has already created cumulative advantages for men.
+During the early months of the COVID-19 pandemic, the submission rate to scholarly journals increased abnormally.
+Given that most academics were forced to work from home, the competing demands for familial duties might have penalised the scientific productivity of women.
+To test this hypothesis, we looked at submitted manuscripts and peer review activities for all Elsevier journals between February and May 2018-2020, including data on over 5 million authors and referees.
+Results showed that during the first wave of the pandemic, women submitted proportionally fewer manuscripts than men.
+This deficit was especially pronounced among younger cohorts of women academics.
+The rate of the peer-review invitation acceptance showed a less pronounced gender pattern.
+Our findings suggest that the first wave of the pandemic has created potentially cumulative advantages for men.

 JEL Classification: J16, 038